sumeetdas/fuml/README.md

 Data serialization language is a language which can be used to represent data and then can be translated into multiple programming languages.
 Think of FUML as combination of [Protocol Buffers](https://developers.google.com/protocol-buffers) and [YAML](https://yaml.org/).
 It prescribes how the data would look like and how to describe the data using [type theory](https://en.wikipedia.org/wiki/Type_theory).

+# Problems that I want to solve

+* I like type theory and started looking for data serialization formats that allowed its use.
+I did not find any, so came up with a new language.

+* I don't like YAML colon separator between property name and its value, and the use of hyphen for lists.
+I don't find TOML's `[table]` syntax that appealing.
+F# has a nice syntax for records and lists so adopted it in FUML.

+* I wanted a format which gave the user a choice between using whitespace to cleanly represent data and a compact alternative format.

+* In many places, I found lack of config files to explain and validate the properties extremely annoying.
+I wanted a language which forces schema design from the get go and not just an after thought.

 # Goals

 * FUML should be easily readable by humans